 In order to uniquely identify each measure in the TRM, abbreviations for the major organizational elements of the TRM have been established.
 When these abbreviations are combined and delimited by a dash (‘-‘) a unique, 18-character alphanumeric code is formed that can be used for tracking the measures and their associated savings estimates.
 Measure codes appear at the end of each measure and are structured using five parts.

-Code Structure = Market + End-use Category + Measure + Version # + Effective Date
+Code Structure = Market + End-use Category + Measure + Measure Version # + Effective Date

 For example, the commercial boiler measure is coded: “CI-HVC-BLR_-V01-120601”